Welcome To Service Dog Laws in Tennessee

 - Whether the miniature horse’s presence in a specific facility compromises legitimate safety requirements that are necessary for safe operation

-Let’s just briefly discuss what therapy dogs are and aren’t, since many people aren’t sure and it can be confusing as there are so many amazing types of dogs in the world!
-Lucky humans, we are indeed.
+Let’s just briefly discuss what therapy dogs are and aren’t, since many people aren’t sure and it can be confusing as there are so many amazing types of dogs in the world.

 A therapy dog is not a service dog, and that’s because therapy dogs aren’t trained to do “work or tasks” for an individual’s disability.
 Simple.